kentcdodds/use-deep-compare-effect/README.md

 > `React.useEffect`.
 There's often a better way to do what you're trying to do
 > than do a deep comparison.

-## The problem
+## The Problem

-React's built-in `useEffect` hook has a second argument called the "dependencies array" and it allows you to optimize when React will call your effect callback.
-React will do a comparison between each of the values (via `Object.is`) to determine whether your effect callback should be called.
+React's built-in [`useEffect`][react-hooks] hook has a second argument called the "dependencies array" and it allows you to optimize when React will call your effect callback.
+React will do a comparison between each of the values (via [`Object.is`][object-is]) to determine whether your effect callback should be called.

 The problem is that if you need to provide an object for one of those dependencies and that object is new every render, then even if none of the